aws/aws-toolkit-azure-devops/Docs/task-reference.rst

 * You must have an AWS account.
 For information on setting up an account, see :ref:`setup-credentials`.

 * A required parameter for each task is :code:`AWS Credentials`.
-If you haven't created an AWS Connection, choose the "+" to the right of the parameter.
-A dialog box opens asking you to enter your AWS access key and secret key credentials and to give the credentials a name.
+If you haven't created an AWS Connection, choose the :guilabel:`+` to the right of the parameter.
+A dialog box opens asking you to enter your AWS access key and secret key credentials and to provide a name.
 We do not recommend using your root credentials.
 Instead, use the credentials associated with an IAM user account.

   The secret key text is automatically masked.
 Choose :guilabel:`OK` to save the credentials into your VSTS account and return to the configuration of the new task.

   The name for the new credentials is entered into the :guilabel:`AWS Credentials` box.
   Once created, those credentials are available in the parameter's list whenever you set up a task.

        .. image:: images/AddNewAWSConnection.png
           :alt: Add an AWS connection